“[This] enchanting novel recalls rural Ireland on the cusp of change . . . A delightful affirmation of life and love.” ―Sunday Independent

 Review -

 I love the beauty of the author's writing and how he drew me in.
-It all came alive for me as I read - the imagery of the village and farmland, the characters meet, the smells and sounds, and feel of life there.
+It all came alive for me as I read - the imagery of the village and farmland, the characters met, the smells and sounds, and the feel and pace of life there.
 Readers have the privilege of seeing through Noel's eyes and understanding through his thoughts the world he lives in.
 The arrival of Christy, who ends up boarding in Noel's grandparents house and sharing a room with him, is the spark that ignites this coming of age story.

 Buy the Book: Amazon US ~ Amazon CAN